 - raising awareness of the need for HYGIENE,

-Clean DRINKING WATER and PROPER SANITATION are essential to public health and
+Clean DRINKWATER and PROPER SANITATION are essential to public health and for

-for the prevention of diseases and epidemics.
-Only one in every two people in
+the prevention of diseases and epidemics.
+Only one in every two people in the

 prerequisite for human survival, but water also means so much more: it can